1. Setting up the package sources

-We recommend the latest stable Checkmk version.
-If you need an older version (for example, as the basis for restoring a backup), you can find these in the download archive.
+We recommend the use of the latest stable Checkmk version.
+If you need an older version (for example, as the basis for restoring a backup), you can find it in the download archive.
 Make sure that the package you select exactly matches the installed Linux distribution and its version.

-After you downloaded the package to your machine, you need to copy the file to the target Linux system where Checkmk needs to be installed.
+After you have downloaded the package, bring it to the Linux system on which Checkmk is to be installed.